warwick358/glowbitclolurtiltutorial/colourtilt.md

 # colourtilt

-## Step 1 setup
+## Step 1
+Setup
-We will start by createing a variable calles "strip" click the "variable" tab in the blocks then make a variable call it "strip".
+We will start by createing a variable calles "strip" click the "variable" tab In the blocks then make a variable call it "strip".
 Go to the "neopixal" tab and get the  "set strip" block and place it in the "on start" block.

 ```blocks